Ban Ki-moon: Campaign for secretary-general: 2007

 In February 2006, Ban declared his candidacy to replace Kofi Annan as UN Secretary-General at the end of 2006, becoming the first South Korean to run for the office.
 Though Ban was the first to announce a candidacy, he was not originally considered a serious contender.

 Over the next eight months, Ban made ministerial visits to each of the 15 countries with a seat on the Security Council.
 Of the seven candidates, he topped each of the four straw polls conducted by the United Nations Security Council: on 24 July, 14 September, 28 September, and 2 October.

 During the period in which these polls took place, Ban made major speeches to the Asia Society and the Council on Foreign Relations in New York City.
 To be confirmed, Ban needed not only to win the support of the diplomatic community, but also to be able to avoid a veto from any of the five permanent members of the council: People's Republic of China, France, Russia, the United Kingdom, and the United States.
 Ban was popular in Washington for having pushed to send South Korean troops to Iraq, and had the support of the Bush administration as he pursued the position.
-But Ban also opposed several U.S. positions: he expressed his support for the International Criminal Court and favoured an entirely non-confrontational approach to dealing with North Korea.
+But Ban also opposed several U.S. positions: he expressed his support for the International Criminal Court (ICC), and favoured an entirely non-confrontational approach to dealing with North Korea.
 Ban said during his campaign that he would like to visit North Korea in person to meet with Kim Jong Il directly.
 Ban was viewed as a stark contrast from Kofi Annan, who was considered charismatic, but perceived as a weak manager because of problems surrounding the UN's oil-for-food program in Iraq.

 Ban struggled to win the approval of France.
 His official biography states that he speaks both English and French, the two working languages of the UN Secretariat.
 However, he has repeatedly struggled to answer questions in French from journalists.
 Ban has repeatedly acknowledged his limitations at French, but assured French diplomats that he was devoted to continuing his study.
 At a press conference on 11 January 2007, Ban remarked, "My French perhaps could be improved, and I am continuing to work.
 I have taken French lessons over the last few months.
 I think that, even if my French isn't perfect, I will continue to study it."